LATEST PODCAST : Episode 6 - From Bartending to L&D Leadership with Rory Coote

 Voice of the Customer

 “With Disprz, our frontline teams now learn in the flow of work.
-The AI nudges have changed engagement completely.” – CHRO, Southeast Asian Retail Group.
+The AI nudges have positively influenced engagement.” – CHRO, Southeast Asian Retail Group

 Market Leadership Snapshot